syncfusion-content/javascript-docs/js/ReportViewer/Custom-actions.md

 ## Add email button

-1. Create email button option in toolbar, using the `customToolBarItems` property with values such as index, cssClass name, tooltip, click event to fire when click the button.
+1.Create email button option in toolbar, using the [`customToolBarItems`](../api/ejreportviewer#members:toolbarSettings-customtoolbaritems) property with values such as index, cssClass name, tooltip, click event to fire when click the button.
-2. Access the Report Viewer model and create json array for sending to Web API server.
+2.Access the Report Viewer model and create json array for sending to Web API server.
 You can use the following codes for creating the event with custom action.

 {% highlight javascript %}
     <script type="text/javascript">